Psychology (PSY)

 PSY 2301.
 Introduction to Statistics.

-The course provides an introduction to statistical methods in behavioral sciences with special emphasis on application to psychological research.
-The topics covered include descriptive statistics, principles of statistical inference and common hypothesis testing techniques such as z-test, t-tests, analysis of variance, correlation and regression, and selected non-parametric tests.
-Prerequisite: PSY 1300 and [MATH 1312 or MATH 1315 or MATH 1317 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] both with grades of "C" or better.
+This course provides an introduction to the statistical methods that are commonly used in the behavioral sciences, with an emphasis on the application of statistical techniques to psychological research.
+Topics include descriptive statistics, statistical inference, and common hypothesis testing techniques such as z-tests, t-tests, analysis of variance, correlation, regression, and selected tests that are appropriate for use with nonparametric data.
+Students examine how statistical tools are used to analyze data, interpret research findings, and evaluate empirical claims in psychological contexts.
+Prerequisite: PSY 1300 and [MATH 1312 or MATH 1315 or MATH 1317 or MATH 1319 or MATH 2321 or MATH 2328 or MATH 2417 or MATH 2471] both with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.